Travel Basics – 2025 Canadian Grand Prix

-Start planning your trip to Montreal for the 2024 Canadian Grand Prix.
-Useful information about visas, money, language and weather.
+Start planning your trip to Montreal for the 2025 Canadian Grand Prix.
+Tips & advice for F1 fans about visas, money, language and weather

 Canada, the second largest country in the world by total area, has a population of over 37 million.
 It shares an 8891km land border with the United States to the South, the world’s longest.
 Ninety percent of Canadians live within 100km of this border.
 Much of the rest of the country is sparsely populated and is home to many national parks and areas of outstanding natural beauty.
 With a population of approx. 4 million, Montreal is the second largest Canadian city after Toronto and the second largest French speaking city in the world after Paris.
 Montreal is a cosmopolitan F1 destination with a very European vibe that is famed for its cool architecture, abundance of green spaces for outdoor pursuits, and vibrant dining and nightlife scenes.